johnmorganmanos/AH_temp_paper/README.md

 - scripts

     Contains a py file that has uses functions to do some of the processing for firedrake modeling that the processing notebooks use.

+Note that imagery and DEMs are not stored here, but can be provided upon request.